PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 Takes year, month and day values (and optional hour, minute and second values) and returns an Excel date timestamp value.

-### Timezone Support for Excel date timestamp conversions
+### Timezone support for Excel date timestamp conversions

 The default timezone for the date functions in PhpSpreadsheet is UST (Universal Standard Time).
 If a different timezone needs to be used, these methods are available: